| Read Time: 5 minutes | Personal Injury

 Settling vs. Going to Court: Which Is Right for Your Case

-When someone files a personal injury claim, they might receive a settlement offer to compensate for their injuries.
+Settling vs. going to court is a crucial decision when someone files a personal injury claim and receives a settlement offer to compensate for their injuries.
 These offers may seem attractive, but accepting them too quickly can come with unseen risks.

 At James Horne Law PA, many of our clients receive these offers and ask us, Should I settle or go to court?
 While settlement and court trials are useful, our firm can review your case and determine which best resolves your claim.